 The 5G-RTC functionality that offer application functions to the WebRTC application (blocks in yellow) can equally be provided by Application Servers (5G-RTC AS) instead of AFs.
 These could then use a dedicated interface RTC-3 to request configurations and network support for the ongoing WebRTC sessions from the 5G-RTC AF.

 The MSH is a function in the UE that provides access to 5G-RTC support functions to the WebRTC applications.
 These functions may be offered on request, i.e. through the RTC-6 interface, or transparently without direct involvement of the application.
-The MSH may for instance assistance indirectly in the ICE negotiation by providing a list of STUN and TURN server candidates that offer 5G-RTC functionality.
+The MSH may for instance assist indirectly in the ICE negotiation by providing a list of STUN and TURN server candidates that offer 5G-RTC functionality.
 The MSH also collects QoE metric reports and submits consumption reports.
 They may also offer media configuration recommendations to the application through RTC-6.
+The RTC-6 interface may be offered to both native and web-based WebRTC applications equally.
+The interface should be defined in an abstract form, e.g. using IDL or WebIDL, which would allow implementers to map it to their desired implementations and environments (e.g. make them accessible through a JavaScript API for web-based applications).
+RTC-6 is completely orthogonal to the WebRTC APIs developed by W3C and should offer the following functionality:

+allows the application to indicate that a new session is starting or stopping

+allows the application to retrieve the MNO configuration for WebRTC session, such as URLs for trusted ICE functions, the recommended QoS template, the QoE reporting requirements, etc.

+provides the application with recommendations on the media and QoS configuration

+The RTC-4 interface applies to some RTC functions that assure media relaying and processing functionality for the WebRTC session.
+It represents the user plane data exchange to and from the UE and is fully compatible with WebRTC.

+Finally, RTC-8 will be used to exchange information between the application and the Application Provider.

 Proposal